1712n/dn-institute/content/attacks/posts/2023-04-13-Yearn-Finance.md

 ## Security Failure Causes

 - **Smart contract misconfiguration:** The root cause of the vulnerability was a [misconfiguration](https://twitter.com/yearnfi/status/1646436798086672385) in the yUSDT vault's smart contract.
 Specifically, the contract utilized the iUSDC token instead of the iUSDT token, leading to a mistaken dependency on the pool’s underlying token.
 This error was present at the time of deployment and went unnoticed for approximately 1000 days.
-- **Lack of proper validation:** The exploit could have been avoided had proper validation and confirmation of the Fulcrum address been performed before deployment.